vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

 USDD/USDT liquidity providers on SunSwap may have experienced losses because of a vulnerability that was discovered in the old Curve smart contracts.
 In September 2020, Peter Zeits [revealed](https://medium.com/@peter_4205/curve-vulnerability-report-a1d7630140ec) that an update to the [amplification factor](https://curve.readthedocs.io/exchange-pools.html#amplification-coefficient) can expose liquidity providers to losses.
 If exploited, this could lead to significant losses for LPs.
 Curve rewarded Peter for the bug discovery and resolved the issue shortly after.

-Curve subsequently implemented several recommended operational practices concerning A-factor updates: Updates should happen granularly over a long time period (weeks), not excessively (adjustments by a factor of 2 or less) and when the pool is reasonably balanced.
+Curve subsequently implemented several recommended operational practices concerning A-factor updates: Updates should happen granularly over a long time period (weeks), not excessively (adjustments by a factor of 2 or less), when the pool is reasonably balanced, and with particular care when reducing A. These measures help protect the pool from experiencing losses.
 It is questionable whether SunSwap also took preventive measures concerning these A-factor updates.
-The recommendations - which Curve implemented after the bug discovery - was that updates need to happen granularly and ideally when the pool is balanced.
-Large changes to the A-factor are problematic.
+On the contrary, on-chain data shows their adjustments to be excessive and erratic.

-According to Sunswap’s [event logs](https://tronscan.org/#/contract/TXKQU4pV1nAVpdFLm31LNVVa8pCzNQDNhU/transactions), however, the A-factor has been adjusted very frequently; sometimes up to three times in one day.
+According to Sunswap’s [event logs](https://tronscan.org/#/contract/TXKQU4pV1nAVpdFLm31LNVVa8pCzNQDNhU/transactions), the A-factor has been adjusted very frequently; sometimes up to three times in one day.
 Moreover, it was adjusted in large increments.
 There appears to have been a fat finger incident in July 2022 when A was increased 50x from 200 to 10000 before quickly being reduced again to 1000.
 This [spreadsheet]([https://docs.google.com/spreadsheets/d/1UwezmtfkWGrZsVLyc8T249CN03zR251uFbO-k6x5afU/edit#gid=0](https://docs.google.com/spreadsheets/d/e/2PACX-1vRjL32X820GDM925Yil5fNa7w00HR4E-5IXXG9NdH4_Y3hOGnqouxZx2Q3YyY53jku30zEazvrGv7L6/pubhtml?gid=0&single=true)), created by the authors, shows in detail how the amplification factor was amended.
-Since contacting the team behind USDD or Sunswap was not successful, it is unclear whether they are aware of this potential issue.
-Hence, users should be cautious when providing liquidity.
+Since contacting the team behind USDD or Sunswap was not successful, it is unknown whether they are aware of the potential negative impact such misuse of parameter adjustments can cause to their LPs.

 ## Misleading Marketing

 While conducting this report, it became evident that Tron and USDD repeatedly use false or misleading wording and designations throughout their marketing and communications.
-Some examples are listed below (this list is not exhaustive).
+Some examples are listed below:

 **False Statements**

-* USDD is obviously not the first over-collateralized and decentralized stablecoin (see image below).
-USDD first came into existence in 2022.
-Over-collateralized and decentralized stablecoins have existed since 2016.
-Moreover, USDD is far from decentralized with questionable collateral backing.

 ![twitter-usdd-frontpage](https://user-images.githubusercontent.com/89845409/220380580-58334394-83fd-4ac1-ae82-a4cbd80fed4c.png)
 (source: [Twitter](https://twitter.com/usddio))

+* USDD falsely claims to be the first over-collateralized and decentralized stablecoin (see image below).
+There have been many stablecoins preceding USDD with stronger claims to being over-collateralized and decentralized, as the collateral backing USDD is controlled by a consortium of 7 institutions and has a high dependency on those entities.
-* On the [website](https://usdd.io/#/), USDD promises multiple times to be decentralized, tamper-proof, and independent from centralized entities.
-This shows a very unique interpretation of these terms, given that a 5-of-7 multi-sig fully controls USDD.
+* On the [website](https://usdd.io/#/), USDD promises multiple times to be decentralized, tamper-proof, and independent from centralized entities despite the fact that a 5-of-7 multi-sig fully controls USDD.
 The key holders are centralized entities and are completely responsible for maintaining stability of the system.

-**Debatable Promises**

-* Further, the promise of being “fully backed and over-collateralized by mainstream assets” is debatable.
-As eluded earlier, USDD is 65% backed by Tron’s native token TRX.
-Secondly, the actual “collateral” in the burn contract only adds up to a CR of 85%.
-The rest comes from reserves, which were voluntarily stacked up by TDR members.
-* In consequence, the promised CR is also a matter of perspective.
-The TRX deposited by the TDR is currently worth less than the outstanding USDD.
-The collateral is not very well diversified, and an above-market price is used to measure TRXs’ collateral value on the website.
 * In its outdated [docs](https://docs.usdd.io/usdd-issuance/over-collateralization-and-transparency), USDD claims to have a CR of over 319%.
+* The promise of being “fully backed and over-collateralized by mainstream assets” is misleading.
+USDD is 65% backed by Tron’s native token TRX.
+The actual “collateral” in the burn contract only adds up to a CR of 85%, with the rest coming from reserves voluntarily contributed by TDR members.
+All stablecoin backing are deposit receipts from the JustLend lending platform.
+* An above-market price is used to measure TRX's collateral value on the website.

 **Misleading Naming**

+![tronscan-total-trx-burned](https://user-images.githubusercontent.com/89845409/223773543-59f6c7b5-28f7-4f0b-9a23-dccc83fa0e23.png)

+(source: [Tronscan](https://tronscan.org/#/data/charts2/circulation/destroyCount))

-* As mentioned above, the TRX deposited by the TDR to issue new USDD is not burned.
+* The TRX deposited by the TDR to issue new USDD is not burned.
 Naming a simple multi-sig as a “burning contract” is misleading.
 This naming convention is also used at Tronscan (see image)

-![tronscan-total-trx-burned](https://user-images.githubusercontent.com/89845409/223773543-59f6c7b5-28f7-4f0b-9a23-dccc83fa0e23.png)
-(source: [Tronscan](https://tronscan.org/#/data/charts2/circulation/destroyCount))

 * In their [docs]([url](https://docs.usdd.io/usdd-issuance/usdd-issuance)), the term staking is used instead of burning.
 However, staking would require that the assets are at risk of being slashed, and that stakers earn interest or rewards for putting their assets into a staking contract.
 Both do not apply to TDR members.
-They only deposit TRX into an account, to which they collectively have access.
+They deposit TRX into a shared account, to which they collectively have access.

 # Risk Vectors